WY

 Requirement: 90 days' pre-closing notice to Indiana Attorney General.

 Applicable to: Mergers and acquisitions between broadly defined “healthcare entities” where at least one entity is an Indiana healthcare entity and both entities have at least $10 million in total assets.
-See Indiana AG Statement.
+Effective July 1, 2025, H.B.
+1666 exempts a healthcare provider that is majority owned by Indiana-licensed healthcare practitioners who routinely provide healthcare services in the practitioner-owned practice.

 MSO & DSO Applicability: Potentially, if the MSO or DSO is controlled or owned by a private equity entity and acquires non-clinical assets of the healthcare entity.